At the Foyer of Thessaloniki Concert Hall, Greece [@Irini]

 CONDUCTING

 Lee received his training in conducting principally from Alan Cumberland (HKAPA) and Sian Edwards (RAM).
-He has also studied briefly with Charles Peebles and James Judd at the Orkney Conductor’s Course and the Asian Youth Orchestra Conducting Masterclasses.
-However, Lee retains a strong focus on the performance of contemporary music, having worked closely with musicians of the Hong Kong New Music Ensemble and the NOVA Ensemble on multiple occasions, leading the regional and world première of works by local and international composers.
+With a primary focus on the performance of contemporary music, Lee has worked closely with the Hong Kong New Music Ensemble on multiple occasions, leading the regional and world première of works by the likes of Franck Bedrossian, Guillaume Connesson, Nathaniel Haering, Emily Koh, Yu Kuwabara, Chia-ying Lin, Wei-chih Liu, Daniel Lo, Nemanja Radivojević, Kenneth Tam and Stephen Yip.

 In 2020, Lee was selected as one of the conducting fellows of Ensemble Modern’s inaugural edition of International Composer & Conductor Seminar, where he studied and rehearsed the new pieces Gewalt der Musik (2022) and Panorama (2022) by composers Pyotr Peszat and Philipp Krebs, under the supervision of conductor Stefan Asbury; the première concert took place at the 2023 edition of festival cresc...
 [Biennale for Current Music Frankfurt Rhein main].
-In the same year, Lee also stepped in at short notice to lead the Asian première the Dutch composer Michel van der Aa’s ‘chamber music theatre’ work, The Book of Water (2021 - 22) at the Hong Kong Arts Festival; he also debut with the renowned Ensemble Musikfabrik (De) and the Neue Vocalsolisten (De) at the International Young Composers Academy Ticino (founded by composer Oscar Bianchi), premièring 10 new works by course participants.
+In the same year, Lee also stepped in at short notice to lead the Asian première the Dutch composer Michel van der Aa’s The Book of Water (2021-22) at the Hong Kong Arts Festival; he also debut with the renowned Ensemble Musikfabrik and the Neue Vocalsolisten (DE) at the International Young Composers Academy Ticino (founded by composer Oscar Bianchi), premièring new works by course participants.
 He also returned to Germany in January 2024, leading Ensemble Modern in the opening concert of Stuttgart’s Eclat Festival for New Music.
-More recently, Lee made his first appearance with HKU’s University Philharmonic Orchestra, performing Leonard Bernstein’s Candide Overture and Dmitri Shostakovich’s Symphony no.5 in D minor.

 For upcoming activities, visit SCHEDULE.